 technology to manufacture rapidly-renewable thermal insulation.
 Our product is a carbon-neutral, green, and cost-competitive alternative to synthetic insulation.
 It provides an innovative and cost-effective approach to revolutionizing thermal insulation.
 Our insulation guards your investment into building or infrastructure from the climate extremes while protecting the environment.
+Rhizoform, LLC

-Cogniceuitic Solutions, LLC
+Cogniceutic Solutions, LLC

 Cogniceutic Solutions, LLC has developed a therapeutic treatment which dramatically improves memory and reduces cognitive deficits of aging-associated dementia and neurodegeneration.
 Alzheimer’s disease affects more than 5 million people over the age of 65 in the US, and 35.6 million people worldwide have dementia according to the World Health Organization.
 The memory health supplement market had sales of $1.5 billion worldwide in 2013, and it is expected to accelerate in the years to come.
 Cogniceutic’s product was inspired by the Alaska bog blueberry.
 In tests with aged rats, the compound yielded statistically significant results in memory improvement, and tests on younger rats showed similar improvements.
 Human testing will be the next step.
 Dr. McGill and Dr. Murphy are preparing a submission to the SBIR program at NIH which is increasing funding in this area.
-Patent pending #14/192,681.
+US Patent Application #14/192,681.

-CFT Solutions™, LLC
+(formerly CFT Solutions™, LLC)

-CFT’s patent-pending innovation embeds carbon fiber tapes under asphalt or concrete pavement to heat the surface.
-Carbon fiber materials including regular carbon fiber and carbon nanofibers exhibit excellent strength and electrical properties, offering great potential for deicing applications.
-Taking advantage of the strength and low electrical resistivity, a plain, woven 3”-wide carbon fiber tape is assembled into panels for anti-icing and preventing snow accumulation.
+UAA's patented innovation embeds carbon fiber tapes under asphalt or concrete pavement, which heats the surface.
+Carbon fiber materials, including regular carbon fiber and carbon nanofibers, exhibit excellent strength and electrical properties and offer great potential for deicing applications.
+This technology, which involves efficiently heating the carbon fiber tapes, is very effective at keeping walkways, driveways, bus stops, and intersections free of ice and snow.

 Zensor, LLC provides a new generation of improved wireless sensors for remote monitoring, system management, climate change, surveillance and security.
 Low cost, ultra-long lifespan sensors do not require batteries, collect, transmit and store data and can form ad-hoc networks.
 These sensors are being used to support various remote monitoring challenges in the Arctic for the DHS Center of Excellence at UAA- ADAC.
-The sensor patent – “Long Lifespan Wireless Sensors and Sensor Network,” was issued in February 2016 as U.S. Patent No. 9,257,036.
+The sensor patent, “Long Lifespan Wireless Sensors and Sensor Network,” was issued in February 2016 as U.S. Patent No. 9,257,036.